 The Duke and Duchess of Cambridge continued their tour of India and Bhutan today.
 They had a busy day, which started in Mumbai, and then took them to Delhi.
 TRH met with Young people, and tested their inventions in Mumbai.
 They laid a wreath at India’s National War Memorial, and visited the last home of Gandhi.
 Later, the Duke and Duchess attended a Garden Party, celebrating the Queen’s 90th birthday next week.

 After finishing his speech, the Duke and Duchess moved towards the cake.
 The Duke handed the sword to the Duchess, much to her surprise, which they used to cut the cake.
-After cutting the cake, TRH moved off the stage, and into the crowd, where they continued to mingle.
-The speech and the cake made a very fitting end to a successful Day 2.
+After cutting the cake, they moved off the stage, and into the crowd, where they continued to mingle.
+The speech and the cake made a very fitting end to Day 2.

 For the first three engagements, the Duchess wore a cream dress by Emilia Wickstead, along with the Cassandra Goad earrings worn yesterday.
 The Duke wore navy suit, with a blue and white polka dot tie.
 For the Garden party, the Duchess was wearing a top and skirt by Temperley London, along with large statement earrings.
 The Duke also changed his clothes, wearing another navy suit, this time with a red tie.